CapySloth/frontend-intern-challenges-web-dev/README.md

 - [Docs on how to create a personal access token to make request to the Github API](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)

 ## Instructions to get this running
+Run following commands in console:
-1. run npm install
+1. $ npm install
-2. run npm start
+2. $ npm start